 For those who really struggle to establish a consistent time of mediation every day, tagging it onto their already relaxing activities is a great way to make meditation enjoyable.

-It eliminates the idea that you’re robbing yourself of personal time, gives you the chance to experience meditation’s benefits, and it becomes fun because you’re already doing something fun.
+It eliminates the idea that you’re robbing yourself of personal time, gives you the chance to experience the benefits of meditation, and makes meditation enjoyable because you’re already doing something fun.

 In doing so, you might find that getting up to 1 hour of meditation 2x per day isn’t as hard as you originally thought it would be.